SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-10part-2-lets-tax-the-brain.markdown

          7:

-- Change the line in the update function from “penode.Item.Update(dt);” to “penode.Item.Update(gameTime);”.&nbsp;&nbsp; Again this was to accommodate Robin’s code.
+- Change the line in the update function from “penode.Item.Update(dt);” to “penode.Item.Update(gameTime);”.
+Again this was to accommodate Robin’s code.
 - Remove the Lines with “StarTrooperGame.spriteBatch.Begin” and “StarTrooperGame.spriteBatch.End” as we are now using the stored SpriteBatch reference
 - lastly we remove the draw logic inside the ForEach loop for the emitters completely and replace it with (basically removing the “foreach (Particle p in pe.particles)” section):

-&nbsp;